Centari2013/centari2013.github.io/README.md

 # VITE_SANITY_QUERY_PARAMS='{"slug": "main"}'
 ```

 With `VITE_SANITY_PROJECT_ID` and `VITE_SANITY_DATASET` defined, SpicyOS skips the JSON fetch and instead runs a GROQ query.
-The default query expects a document shaped like the JSON manifest (root metadata, `desktop[]`, `folders[]` w/ nested `entries`).
+The default query expects a document shaped like the JSON manifest (root metadata, `desktop[]`, `filesystem[]` w/ nested `entries`).
 Customize it by overriding `VITE_SANITY_QUERY`.
 All results run through the same normalizer as the static manifest, so links, shortcuts, and nested folders behave exactly like built-in files.

 #### Example schema